rhariyani/staircase/README.md

 ```java
 public static String[] buildFibonacciStaircase`(int height)
 ```

+For more method declaration details, see the [Javadoc documentation](docs/api/edu/cnm/deepdive/Staircase.html#buildFibonacciStaircase(int)).

 The functionality of this method is very similar to that of `buildLinearStaircase`, with a couple of differences: